jelena-tica/TIGER/README.md

 The final transduction file will have the following format:

  	TargetChr       TargetStart     TargetEnd       SourceChr       SourceStart     SourceEnd       SumOfReads      AverageUniq     ReadsWith6A/Ts  TSD     SourceSize

+* `TargetChr, TargetStart, TargetEnd`: Target chromosome, target start, target end (locus of insertion)
+* `SourceChr, SourceStart, SourceEnd`: Source chromosome, source start, source end (locus of origin)
+* `SumOfReads`: Sum of reads indicating the translocation which confirms transduction
+* `AverageUniq`: The average "uniqueness" of reads indicating transduction (mean of how many times the read is found in the genome)
+* `ReadsWith6A/Ts`:  Number of reads containing at least six consecutive non-reference As/Ts
+* `TSD`: Target Site Duplication (TSD) length
+* `SourceSize`: Computationally assessed size of the predicted transduction